 Certifications/Professional Outdoor Experience: "I am CPR and First Aid Certified.
 I also have my Wilderness First Aid certification."

-Favorite Camp Memory from 2019: "My co-instructors Connor, Katie and I decided to teach a T-Rescue to our kids on kayak day.
+Favorite Camp Memory: "My co-instructors Connor, Katie and I decided to teach a T-Rescue to our kids on kayak day.
 It was a blast to not only demonstrate but the entire day was adventurous and full of laughter, helping kids overcome water fears and learn to paddle for the very first time.
 But the best part of the day was seeing one kid in particular Kyson, get so excited to try to sink his kayak and paddle halfway submerged.
 All the kids were receptive to the experience and by the end of it they were all in the water splashing about flipping each others kayaks over just to rescue each other.
 It was pure bliss! tears of laughter for over an hour."

 Favorite Adventure: "My favorite adventure would definitely be a tie between hiking and kayaking."